trywilco/wilco-docs/docs/building-your-quest/conditions/k8s-secret-defined.md

 # k8s_secret_defined

-Category: K8s
-Description: Check if a secret is set (exists) for the K8s namespace.
-Type: Condition

 ## Description

 **Type**: Condition

-Check if secret is set (exists) for the K8s namepsace.
+Checks if a secret is set (exists) for the K8s namepsace.
 Returns true or false.

 ## Params

-- **key:** The the secret name
+- **key:** The the secret name.

 ## Outputs